raganwald/raganwald.github.com/_posts/2015-08-05-method-advice.md

 ### a word about es6

-Although ES7 has not been approved, there is extensive support for ES7 method decorators in transpilation tools.
+Although ES.later has not been approved, there is extensive support for ES.later method decorators in transpilation tools.
 The examples in this post were evaluated with [Babel](http://babeljs.io).
-If we don't want to use ES7 decorators, we can use the exact same decorators as *ordinary functions*, like this:
+If we don't want to use ES.later decorators, we can use the exact same decorators as *ordinary functions*, like this:

 {% highlight javascript %}
 const mustBeLoggedIn = () => {